OCA/product-attribute/stock_product_variant_mto/README.rst

 This module allows to define if a product variant can use the Make To Order route without any dependency on its template routes settings.

+The routes are moved from product template to product product.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.
    Only for development or testing purpose, do not use in production.